Rinoahu/SwiftOrtho/README.md

     ADETSIEIVHE

-input.fsa.sc is tabular text file.
-It contains 14 columns.
+input.fsa.sc is output file.
+It is a tabular text file which contains 14 columns.
 The first 12 columns are the same as blastp -m8 format, the last

 2 columns are the lengths of the query and target sequence.
 For example: